code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-example.md

 An embedded ActiveMQ broker is automatically started by using an [EmbeddedActiveMQBroker JUnit Rule](http://activemq.apache.org/how-to-unit-test-jms-code.html#HowToUnitTestJMSCode-UsingTheEmbeddedActiveMQBrokerJUnitRule(ActiveMQ5.13)){:target="_blank"}.
 We have added a dedicated <var>application.yml</var> properties file for testing under <var>src/test/resources</var> that contains the VM URI to connect with the embedded broker.

-> Note that as the embedded broker gets shutdown once the unit test cases are finished, we need to stop our `Sender` and `Receiver` before this happens in order to avoid connection errors.
+> Note that as the embedded broker gets shut down once the unit test cases are finished, we need to stop our `Sender` and `Receiver` before this happens in order to avoid connection errors.
 This achieved by using the `@DirtiesContext` annotation which closes the `ApplicationContext` after each test.

 Below test case can also be executed after you [install Apache ActiveMQ]({{ site.url }}/2014/01/jms-apache-activemq-installation.html) on your local system.
 You need to comment out the lines annotated with `@ClassRule` to avoid the embedded broker gets created.
 In addition you need to change the <var>'activemq:broker-url'</var> property to point to <var>'tcp://localhost:61616'</var> in case the broker is running on the default URL value.